zahrag/SLOPE-KP/README.md

 </div>

 **Figure 2**:The first row displays the original images of nine different bird species from the CUB dataset. <br />
-  The second row presents the 3D meshes reconstructed using the ground-truth camera poses provided by the dataset through Structure from Motion (SfM). <br />
+  The second row presents the 3D meshes reconstructed using the ground-truth SfM camera poses. <br />
-  The third row showcases the 3D shapes reconstructed when camera poses are predicted using unit quaternions. <br />
+  The third row showcases the 3D shapes reconstructed when camera poses, which are predicted using unit quaternions. <br />
   Finally, the fourth row illustrates the 3D shapes obtained using camera poses predicted from keypoint correspondences.</p>